Compare

 Document AI vs Document Intelligence

-Document ProcessingGoogle Document AI now includes Layout Parser powered by Gemini 3 Flash/Pro with custom extractors and document-level prompting.
-Significant upgrade for extraction.
-Still focused on getting data out of documents.
-MightyBot's document intelligence is a pipeline: classify incoming packets, split multi-document bundles, extract with character-level precision, normalize to canonical schemas, and reconcile across sources.
+Document ProcessingGoogle Document AI includes Gemini-powered parsing and extraction capabilities, including Layout Parser and custom extractors.
+That's a significant upgrade for extraction.
+MightyBot's document intelligence is a larger pipeline: classify incoming packets, split multi-document bundles, extract with character-level precision, normalize to canonical schemas, and reconcile across sources.
 Does the inspector invoice match the approved budget line item?
 Does the appraisal align with the purchase contract?
 Every field traces to page and character offset.
 Document AI extracts.
 MightyBot validates meaning and consistency.

 Tool Governance vs Policy Engine

-Policy EngineGoogle launched Tool Governance in Q1 2026: administrators manage available tools via Cloud API Registry with console controls.
+Policy EngineGoogle launched Tool Governance in December 2025: administrators manage available tools via Cloud API Registry with console controls.
 Each agent gets an Agent Identity (IAM Principal) for audit trails.
 This is access control.
 MightyBot's policy engine is business logic.
-Write 'if inspector certification is expired, require re-inspection before draw disbursement' in plain English.
+Write 'if a required evidence threshold fails, route the exception before approval' in plain English.
 Version it.
 Backtest against historical data.
 Deploy same-day.
 Roll back if outcomes drift.
 Tool Governance controls what agents can access.
 A policy engine controls what decisions are correct.

 GCP Lock-In vs Cloud-Agnostic Integration